Will we run out of data? Limits of LLM scaling based on human-generated data: A model of data scarcity

+We consider an alternative model of data stocks that explicitly accounts for the process that generates data.
+This model relies on the observation that much of the internet's text data is user-generated and stored on platforms such as social media, blogs, and forums.
+While AI-generated text is becoming more prevalent, we exclude it from this model and discuss it in Section \ref{sec:alt-sources}.
+In principle, we can estimate the amount of public human-generated text data by considering the number of internet users and the average data produced per user, with growth in data generation primarily driven by the increasing number of internet users.

-Human population has been extensively studied so we use the standard United Nations projections \cite{UNpopulation2022}.
-Internet penetration (the percentage of the population who uses the Internet) grows as an S-curve from ~0\% in 1990 to 50\% in 2018 to over 60\% today \cite{owidtechnologyadoption}.
-We model this as a sigmoid function of time and fit it to the data in \cite{owidtechnologyadoption}.
+We model the increase in the number of internet users as coming from two contributors: (1) increases in the human population, and (2) increases in ``internet penetration," i.e. the percentage of the population that uses the internet.
+For the former, we turn to standard projections by the United Nations \cite{UNpopulation2022}.
+Since internet penetration has broadly followed an S-curve from $\sim$0\% in 1990 to 50\% in 2016 to over 60\% today \cite{owidtechnologyadoption}, we model this using a sigmoid function, fitting it to the data in \citet{owidtechnologyadoption}.

-The average amount of data produced by users changes over geography and time according to internet usage trends, and is not easy to analyze\footnote{Doing so would require taking into account the effects of culture, demography and socioeconomic development in different countries and times, which is out of the scope of this paper.}.
-For simplicity, let us assume the average amount of data produced by users is constant over time.
+Finally, the amount of data generated per internet user varies across countries and over time due to differences in culture, demographics, socioeconomic factors, and online services.
+Quantifying these variations is complex and beyond the scope of this analysis, so we assume that the average data production rate per user remains constant to enable a tractable estimate.

-This model of Internet population (the number of Internet users) closely matches the historical number of Internet users (Figure \ref{fig:internet_pop_model}).
-To test its ability to predict Internet data generation, we conducted an empirical test by fitting this model to Reddit submission data.
-This model fit the data better than both exponential and sigmoid models (see Appendix C).
+This model of the number of internet users closely matches the historical data (Figure \ref{fig:internet_pop_model}).
+A more detailed explanation of this model can be found in Appendix \ref{appendix:reddit}.

+Based on reported user statistics for major online platforms (see Appendix \ref{appendix:nonpublic-data}), we estimate the total volume of text data uploaded to the internet in 2024 was between 180T and 500T tokens.
+To project future data accumulation, we scale this initial 2024 estimate by the projected number of internet users in each subsequent year.
+This provides the estimated annual data contribution from the global online population.
+We then cumulatively sum these yearly contributions over time to model the total stock of internet text data.
+The final estimate is 3100T [95\%: 1900T, 5200T] tokens.
+This estimate includes both data on the indexed web and the deep web, and therefore serves as an upper bound on the size of the indexed web.